UCBoulder/ceeb_nces_crosswalk/README.md

 If you would you like to augment this data set with currently unknown or unlisted schools, there are two ways to contribute.

 1. **The Github Way** - Fork this repository, augment the data file and then submit a pull request with the data file in the same format as _oda_nces_ceeb_crosswalk.csv_.
-We will review the updates and the merge your branch with the master file you see here.
+We will review the updates and then merge your branch with the master file you see here.

 2. **The Email Way** - Clone this repository or download the master data file.
 Update _oda_nces_ceeb_crosswalk.csv_ with any new or updated information and simply email it to brad dot weiner at colorado dot edu.
 We will update the file twice-yearly with all received additions.